 Affiliate marketing is an arrangement between parties where a business pays an external source (such as another website) for promoting its brand. product, or services.
 Those who do the promotional work receive a percentage of the profit made through referrals.

 Many organizations do not rely solely on just one method but aim to create a unique blend of digital marketing efforts that fall in line with their particular goals or needs.

 Digital marketing is important for businesses because it provides them with opportunities that would otherwise be missed.
 This not only aids in improving profit margins but spreads awareness about the brand, allowing the business to expand global reach, manage its reputation, and reach out to its target audiences through its native use of the internet and various digital platforms.

 Become a Digital Marketing Expert in Six Months

 Now that you understand why digital marketing is so important, you might wonder how you can get into this exciting field.
 However, diving into digital marketing can be intimidating for those who have limited experience with the terminology and tools of the trade.
 Despite this, understanding digital marketing campaigns, metrics, and the benefits of each process is an invaluable skill set in today’s digital landscape.

-You can learn how to use tools like Ahrefs, YouTube Analytics, Semrush, Google Ads, social media platforms, and more in the UMass Amherst Isenberg School of Management online Digital Marketing Bootcamp.
+You can learn how to use tools like Ahrefs, YouTube Analytics, Semrush, Google Ads, social media platforms, and more in the Simplilearn online Digital Marketing Bootcamp, in collaboration with the University of Massachusetts.
 This bootcamp offers six months of interactive, engaging lessons and real-world projects on everything from SEO and email marketing to social media marketing to prepare participants for a rewarding career in digital marketing.
 Get started today!